mHemaAP/ERAv1_S5/README.md

 Estimated Total Size (MB): 3.08
 ============================================================================================================================================
 ```
-The `Net2` class is another subclass of `torch.nn.Module` and consists of several convolutional without biases and fully connected layers without biases.
+The `Net2` class consists of several convolution without biases and fully connected layers without biases where as the 'Net' class has layers with biases.
 This files also has train and test functions which return the train loss, train accuracy, test loss and test accuracy respectively.
 This file also has new code logic comprised in a function get_incorrect_test_predictions to obtain the samples of mis-classifications.

 ### 2. utils.py

-The `utils.py` file contains utility functions used in the project.
+The `utils.py` file contains helper functions that are used throughout the project.
+These functions provide some common functionalities for data preprocessing, visualization, or any other necessary operations.
 It includes functions for plotting the model train / test loss/accuracy statistics (function: display_model_stats), displaying the data images (function: display_data), ploting the test incorrect classification predictions (function: plot_test_incorrect_predictions).

 ### 3. S5.ipynb

-The `S5.ipynb` file is the main script that runs the image classification project.
-It imports the necessary libraries and modules, sets up the device ('CUDA', 'MPS' or 'CPU') for training, defines data transformations, loads the MNIST dataset, creates data loaders, plots train data images, initializes the model, trains the model, tests the model's performance, and visualizes incorrectly classified examples.
+The `S5.ipynb` file is the main module that runs the image classification activity for MNIST dataset.
+It contains the code for training and evaluating a neural network model using the MNIST dataset.
+The file includes the following components:

+- Importing necessary libraries and dependencies
+- Mounting Google Drive
+- Setting up the device (CPU or GPU)
+- Defining data transformations for training and testing
+- Loading the MNIST dataset
+- Setting up data loaders
+- Displaying sample data from the training set
+- Defining the neural network model and displaying its summary
+- Training the model using SGD optimizer and cross-entropy loss
+- Displaying model training and testing statistics
+- Plotting incorrect test predictions
+- Defining an alternative neural network model (Net2) and displaying its summary

+Please note that this README is dynamically generated and serves as a placeholder.
+As you make further modifications to the project, remember to update this file accordingly.
+Provide a brief description of each file, its purpose, and its relevance to the project's functionality.

+For more detailed information on the project's implementation and code, please refer to the individual files mentioned above.

 ## Usage